27 May 2020

 Hold your own May Measurement Month at home

 May Measurement Month is held annually to raise awareness of Hypertension, sadly their free blood pressure testing events had to be cancelled due to the global coronavirus outbreak and visits to your local GP or pharmacy for a regular blood pressure check have become more difficult.
-But monitoring your blood pressure at home can be very easy, here we help you understand how.
+But monitoring your blood pressure at home can be very easy, here we help you understand how to check your blood pressure at home.

 Hypertension carries no noticeable symptoms and less than 50% of adults with high blood pressure are aware that they have it.
 High blood pressure can lead to serious medical conditions including cardiac arrest and stroke, better awareness of the condition could save your life.
 The best way to control your blood pressure is with regular checks.